“No adult player on the company’s long list of personalities has come anywhere near them [Judy and Mickey] in public favor.” – Harold Heffernan, 1938

 Minnelli later recalled that he pounded on the locked door and finally grabbed a chair to break it down.
 Judy had scratched her throat with a broken bottle.
 Minnelli phoned their friend and unofficial agent Carleton Alsop who rushed over.
 Minnelli was distraught, allegedly running around, hysterical, and yelling “they finally killed my beautiful wife!”
 Luckily for all Judy’s wound was superficial, requiring little more than a band-aid.
 Judy later recounted that she just wanted to blot everything out, including the past and the future.

-When Summer Stock opened the following September it proved that in spite of this negative incident, the public loved Judy and the film was a hit.
+When Summer Stock opened the following September, it proved that the public loved Judy and the film was a hit despite this negative incident.
 Her fan mail had quadrupled with 90% of it supportive.
 Money talks and the studio toyed with the idea of keeping Judy under contract.
 But it was not meant to be.
 Judy and MGM mutually agreed to part ways and the studio released her from her contract on September 29, 1950.
 For decades after the public assumed that Judy was fired, but in fact, her departure was by mutual agreement.

 On this day, the newspapers were reporting about Judy’s suspension.
 The news of her suicide attempt didn’t hit the papers until the following day, June 20th, not as instantaneous as today!

 Within a year, Judy would be back on top at the beginning of her legendary “Concert Years.”